-Creating a ‘to-do’ list can reorganize your thoughts and help you set priorities for the day ahead.
+Creating a ‘to-do’ list can reorganise your thoughts and help you set priorities for the day ahead.
 Start by assessing when you are most productive – are you a morning or evening person?
 Plan your day so the most challenging tasks are tackled when you’re at your best.

-When work starts to pervade your personal life, stress levels increase and headaches can become more frequent.
 To maintain a healthy work-life balance, you have to set distinct boundaries.
 Easier said than done?
 Start by taking one step at a time – keep your computer switched off at home, make time for your favourite hobby or organise catch-ups with friends and family.

 Talk it out